 A great spot to soak in all this untouched beauty is from the top of Point Arena’s historic lighthouse.
 Built in 1870 (destroyed by an earthquake in 1906 and rebuilt by 1908) to help guide ships carrying redwood lumber from Northern California down to San Francisco, the 115-foot structure is the tallest of its kind on the Pacific Coast.

-Hike to one of the area’s sandy shores (Bowling Ball and Garcia River beaches are favourites) and see loads of wildlife on the way.
+Hike to one of the area’s sandy shores (Bowling Ball and Garcia River beaches are favorites) and see loads of wildlife on the way.
 Depending on the time of year, you’ll catch glimpses of humpback, blue, or gray whales coming up for air as they migrate between Alaska and Baja, Mexico; black oystercatchers foraging for mussels along the shoreline; or peregrine falcons soaring high above—all with the sweet soundtrack of sea lions barking in the background.
 You may even cross paths with endangered species such as the Point Arena Mountain Beaver and California Red-Legged Frog—and likely a cow or two.
 The Stornetta family dairy ranch, which donated the land in 2005, still grazes cattle there today.

 Point Arena is a two-hour trek from Santa Rosa (directions here).
 Be sure to stick to highways as local roads like Mountain View Road, Skaggs Creek Road, and Fish Rock Road may be too curvy for first timers.
 It’s a pretty short trip for a once-in-a-lifetime experience.